Nagell/dynamic_loading_components/README.md

 <br>

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/~/github.com/Nagell/dynamic_loading_components?file=src%2Fcomponents%2Fdomain%2FDomainTestParent.vue)
-Remember to install suggested extensions in StackBlitz.
+Remember to install suggested extensions in StackBlitz, after the installation of the project.
+If this approach doesn't work for you, you can always just clone the project and run it locally.

 ## Description